 Specific questions about mineral commodity activities, such as production, shipments, consumption, and recycling are structured in the survey forms to provide meaningful aggregated data.
-Thus, the entire mineral economic cycle from exploration and production through recycling is covered by approximately 150 monthly, quarterly, semiannual, and annual surveys.
+Thus, the mineral cycle from exploration and production through recycling is covered by approximately 150 monthly, quarterly, semiannual, and annual surveys.